rtrlib/handbook/source/usage.rst

 The code in :numref:`lst-full-example` shows a fully functional RPKI validator using the RTRlib.
 It includes all parts explained in the previous section, and shows how to setup multiple RPKI cache server connections using either TCP or SSH transport sockets.
-For the latter, you need to compile the RTRlib with `libssh` (version >= 0.5).
+For the latter, the RTRlib has to be build and installed with `libssh` support.

 .. code-block:: C
     :linenos: